javascript-tutorial/en.javascript.info/2-ui/1-document/10-size-and-scroll-window/article.md

 The drawback of the method is that the scrollbar disappears.
 If it occupied some space, then that space is now free, and the content "jumps" to fill it.

-That looks a bit odd, but can be worked around if we compare `clientWidth` before and after the freeze, and if it increased (the content area became wider) then add `padding` to `document.body`.
+That looks a bit odd, but can be worked around if we compare `clientWidth` before and after the freeze, and if it increased (the scrollbar disappeared) then add `padding` to `document.body` in place of the scrollbar, to keep the content width same.

 ## Summary